bostnishak/bostnishak/README.md

-# Hello, I am Ishak Bostan
+# Hello, I am Ishak Bostan 👋

-Computer Engineering student at Beykoz University (expected graduation: June 2027) with a strong focus on artificial intelligence and cybersecurity.
-Certified by Google in Cybersecurity and AI Fundamentals; Microsoft AI & ML Engineering.
+Computer Engineering student at Beykoz University (expected graduation: June 2027) with a strong focus on artificial intelligence, cybersecurity, and enterprise-grade software development.
+Certified by Google in Cybersecurity and AI Fundamentals, and trained in Microsoft AI & ML Engineering.
 Actively seeking a summer internship or part-time junior engineer position to contribute to real-world projects and gain professional experience.

 ---

-### What I Do
+### 🎯 What I Do

-* **Education:** Having completed my preparatory and foundational engineering courses, I aim to graduate in June 2027.
-* **Web & Mobile Development:** I design modern web platforms using HTML, CSS, and JavaScript, and develop UI/UX-focused mobile applications using Flutter.
-* **Proactive Approach:** I focus on building user-friendly interfaces and flexible systems by anticipating potential issues in my projects.
-* **Leadership and Teamwork:** I take on responsibilities such as making technical architectural decisions and delegating tasks, serving as both a team leader and a team member during development processes.
+I actively build projects to explore new programming languages, frameworks, and hardware architectures, ensuring I stay aligned with industry standards.

-### Featured Projects
+### 💼 Featured Projects

+#### ExpenseGuard | AI-Powered Enterprise Expense & Fraud Management
+*An enterprise-grade SaaS platform designed for B2B expense automation and financial fraud detection.*
+* **Backend & AI:** Developed a service-oriented architecture (SOA) using **.NET 9** and **FastAPI**.
+Integrated **OpenAI GPT-4 Vision** for OCR-based receipt processing and semantic fraud analysis.
+* **Data Security:** Implemented multi-tenant data isolation using **EF Core Global Query Filters** and symmetric encryption for sensitive financial data via **pgcrypto**.
+* **System Design:** Orchestrated asynchronous workflows with **RabbitMQ** and implemented high-performance caching for budget tracking using **Redis**.
+* **Mobile:** Built a **Flutter** application for field employees featuring real-time camera integration and OCR synchronization.

+#### Edulera (LearnHub) | Online Education & Certification Platform
+*A web-based e-learning system with automated certification logic.*
+* **Core Logic:** Developed a dynamic evaluation module that generates either a "Participation" or "Success" certificate based on quiz performance.
-* **Edulera - The Course Helper:** A comprehensive online education platform developed using HTML, CSS, and JavaScript.
-The system features video educational content, interactive quizzes, payment integration, and automated certificate generation modules based on user performance.
+* **Full-Stack:** Designed the platform using HTML, CSS, and JavaScript with interactive dashboards and secure payment integration.

-* **Walletly - Smart Expense Tracker:** A smart mobile application designed for personal finance management and expense tracking.
-I led the project team, made technical architectural decisions, and focused on UI/UX improvements.
+#### OMDb Movie Application | Single Page Application (SPA)
+*A fully responsive movie search engine consuming the OMDb REST API.*
+* **Frontend:** Built a modular SPA using vanilla JavaScript to handle asynchronous data fetching and dynamic UI updates.
+* **State Persistence:** Integrated **LocalStorage** to maintain user search history across sessions, ensuring high usability and performance.

+#### GIMBO | The Course Helper
-* **GIMBO - The Course Helper:** A mobile assistant application that organizes students' course tracking, notes, and tasks.
-As the team leader, I managed the technical guidance, user needs analysis, and design processes from start to finish.
+*A mobile assistant application that organizes students' course tracking, notes, and tasks.*
+* **Project Management:** Directed the full development lifecycle as Team Leader, taking responsibility for user needs analysis, technical guidance, and task distribution from start to finish.

+#### Pill Reminder | Medication Tracking App
-* **Pill Reminder:** A mobile application that allows users to track their medication schedules.
-I played an active role in code development, debugging, and module integration.
+*A mobile application that allows users to track their daily medication schedules.*
+* **Development & QA:** Played an active role in core code development, systematic debugging, and seamless module integration to ensure a stable technical workflow.

-### Skills & Technologies
+### 🛠️ Skills & Technologies

 **Programming Languages:**
 <p align="left">